 Zero Injuries in the Workplace Safety Talk

 There are many arguments both for and against having the goal of experiencing no injuries over a year’s time or indefinitely on the job.
 At the management level and the field level, many employees feel that experiencing zero injuries over a long time is incredibly unrealistic.

-If everyone at a worksite does not believe that a zero-injury year is possible then most likely it will not be, even for a short amount of time.
+If everyone at a worksite does not believe that a zero-injury year is possible, then most likely it will not be, even for a short amount of time.
 Our actions are often a reflection of our thoughts and beliefs.
-If we think safety is just a waste of time and it is impossible for everyone to avoid injury while at work then it will most certainly show in how we choose to carry out our tasks.
+If we think safety is just a waste of time and it is impossible for everyone to avoid injury while at work, then it will most certainly show in how we choose to carry out our tasks.

 Individual Workers Lead the Way Towards Zero

 It is estimated that over 80% of all people injured on the job are at least partly responsible for the incident occurring in the first place.
-Factor in the individuals injured due to the unsafe actions of a coworker and what is left is a very small percentage of individuals who are hurt on the job from a cause outside of the unsafe actions of themselves or of a coworker.
-Because of this fact, we as individuals have the power to prevent the overwhelming majority of workplace injuries.
+Factor in the individuals injured due to the unsafe actions of a coworker, and what is left is a very small percentage of individuals who are hurt on the job from a cause outside of the unsafe actions of themselves or of a coworker.
+Because of this fact, individual workers have the power to prevent the overwhelming majority of workplace injuries.

 Most workplace injuries are caused by unsafe decisions and unsafe actions of individuals.
-If the majority of a work crew believes the possibility of zero injuries exists and takes action on this belief then it is truly possible to go long periods of time with no injuries.
+If the majority of a work crew believes the possibility of zero injuries exists and takes action on this belief, then it is truly possible to go long periods of time with no injuries.